 Use Reusable Shopping Bags

 For starters, using heavy-duty shopping bags is a great way to help cut back on pollution.
 Plastic bags are not biodegradable and many of them end up entering the food chain when animals accidentally ingest them.
 Hundreds of thousands of whales, dolphins, sea turtles, and other marine mammals die every year after eating discarded plastic bags they mistake for food.
 Choosing reusable bags saves on non-renewable petroleum resources and protects the environment.
-It may take a bit to get into the habit of remembering to bring along reusable bags, but the Earth will thank you in the long run.
+It may take a bit to get into the habit of remembering to bring along environment friendly reusable bags, but the Earth will thank you in the long run.

 Buy Local Products